Bug report #17272

 While QGIS in it's Layer Properties/Information panel shows them as:

 From Martin I understand there are 'different' types of 3D:

 But at least QGIS should show I think the right result?

-#1 Updated by Even Rouault about 1 month ago
+#1 Updated by Even Rouault 3 months ago

 This is just a terminology difference.
 25D = 2.5D.
 Probably that the "3D MultiPolygon" in ogrinfo is not appropriate, since a multipolygon is supposed to be a planar thing, so at best 2.5D.
 Perhaps MultiPolygonZ would be a more neutal terminology.
 The only real 3D geometry is a PolyhedralSurface (not sure if that's handled by QGIS yet)

-#2 Updated by Richard Duivenvoorde about 1 month ago
+#2 Updated by Richard Duivenvoorde 3 months ago

 Feel free to close this.

 My point is just that I think 'notable geofoss tools' should use the same (and preferably professionally right) names and definitions for everything.